 - Fines.
 Fines for extortion range widely, but can be as much as $10,000 or more for each conviction.

 - Restitution.
 In addition to fines, a person convicted of extortion must often pay restitution to the victim, especially when the victim was deprived of valuable property.
-Unlike a fine, which is paid to the state, restitution is paid to the victim as compensation for the damage the victim suffered.
+Unlike a fine, which is paid to the state, restitution is paid to the victim as compensation for the loss the victim suffered.

 - Incarceration.
 Prison sentences for extortion can be significant.
 State laws allow for prison sentences of up to 15 years or more for each individual extortion attempt.